thoughtbot/factory_bot/GETTING_STARTED.md

 ```

 This will build a hash of all attributes to be passed to `new`.
 It won't
-include ignored attributes, but everything else defined in the factory will be
+include transient attributes, but everything else defined in the factory will be
 passed (associations, evalued sequences, etc.)

 You can define `initialize_with` for all factories by including it in the